 In an effort to reduce the number of abandoned projects, the government has amended the Housing Development ( Control and Licensing ) Act 1966 a few times.
 The latest amendment made on Section 8A of Housing Development ( Control and Licensing ) Act 2012, will provide protection to house buyers to terminate the Sales and Purchase Agreement under certain conditions.

 Before the amendment, at least 75% of the buyers will have to agree to terminate the S&P Agreement within 6 months from first the S&P execution.
-If the period exceeds 6 months OR if less than 75% of buyers step out to cancel the purchase, their S&P cannot be terminated, which means buyers will have to pay their installments until their debt is cleared!
+If the period exceeds 6 months OR if less than 75% of buyers step out to cancel the purchase, their S&P cannot be terminated, which means buyers will have to pay their instalments until their debt is cleared!

 Also, before the amendment, the decision on approval or rejection of termination of the S&P agreement by the Minister is final.
-So if the Minister disapproves the termination of S&P, the purchaser will have to continue to pay his/her debt.
+So if the Minister disapproves of the termination of S&P, the purchaser will have to continue to pay his/her debt.

 Some highlights of the amendments (to be enforced June 2015 onwards) are:

-- If the developer has failed to run its construction continuously for 6 months from commencement of S&P Agreement and the failure is confirmed by the Controller, the S&P can be terminated after the buyer received written consent from banks.
+- If the developer has failed to run its construction continuously for 6 months from the commencement of the S&P Agreement and the failure is confirmed by the Controller, the S&P can be terminated after the buyer received written consent from banks.
 The financier should not unreasonably withhold the consent to terminate the agreement.

-- In the event that the purchaser exercises his rights to terminate the S&P, the licensed housing developer should refund all monies received within 30 days (interest free)
+- In the event that the purchaser exercises his rights to terminate the S&P, the licensed housing developer should refund all monies received within 30 days (interest-free)

 - Termination of S&P does not have to be subjected to Minister’s decision

-In order to protect yourself from losing your hard earned money into abandoned projects, you should:
+In order to protect yourself from losing your hard-earned money into abandoned projects, you should: